nsdavidson/kitchen-vsphere/README.md

-# Kitchen::Vsphere
+# kitchen-vsphere

-TODO: Write a gem description
+Provides a driver for spinning up Test Kitchen instances on VMware vSphere.

 ## Installation